qa-majeed/Decaf-Compiler/README.md

 # Decaf-Compiler
-This is an assignment work for our compiler construction Assignments.
+This is an assignment work for my Compiler Construction course.
 It is not implemented for complete decaf grammar.